ethan-king/ethan-king.github.io/content/2021-02-23-useful_pandas.md

-Title: A Pandas Summary
+Title: Useful Pandas
 Date: 2021-02-23 00:00
 Category: Python
 Tags: pandas, data
 Slug: useful-pandas
 Authors: Ethan King
-Summary: Useful pandas transformations
+Summary: Useful Pandas transformations

 This is a guide to using pandas for data transformations.
 One can't reasonably be expected to remember the pandas API, and I google them often enough to be annoyed with having to look at the same Stack Overflow responses or documentation